 In particular, learn about features, benefits and advantages, as well as words, sentences and phrases which motivate people to respond or take action.

 - £425 + VAT per person

 - Central London

 After attending the essential business writing course, you will be able to:

 - Write business documents with a new level of confidence and clarity

 Who should attend?

-This course is designed for all those who work within a business environment and wish to learn how to write a business email, a business letter, a report or a proposal to grow their personal and professional development.
+This course is designed for all those who work within a business environment and wish to learn how to write to best effect.

 How will I benefit from this business writing training?